robert-oleynik/AI4SE-Mutation-Testing/README.md

 This tool provides two main capabilities:

-1. Generating and testing mutations for a software project.
+1. Generating and testing mutants for a software project.
 2. Collect datasets from repositories and LoRa-finetuning on these datasets.

 Both expect projects with following structure: